Drew-Daniels/dotfiles/README.md

 QOL Updates:

+- [ ] Update `home-manager` config such that `alacritty` is set to default terminal emulator and `librewolf` is set to default web browser
 - [ ] Modify `nvim-lspconfig` such that the `config` function adjust the configuration used so that it uses the old Neovim v0.10 format instead of the v0.11 format
     - May also need to adjust configurations for `mason-lspconfig` and `mason-tool-installer`
 - [ ] Look into creating a `neovim` package in NixPkgs for `0.v11`